 Do you have a high school aged child who is approaching their senior year?
 If so, you know that the costs associated with that senior year can be very expensive.
 Between proms, banquets, announcements, gown rental, and other paraphernalia, it’s enough to completely empty your wallet.
-However, there is one way traditional expense that you might want to reconsider: the class ring.
+However, there is one way traditional expense that you might want to reconsider: perhaps an alternative to the class ring is in order.

 It’s about the time of year when Juniors in high schools all around the country are ushered into cafeterias for the annual senior ring display.
 I know that many students look forward to getting a “senior ring” for years.
 But why is that?
 What’s so special about an expensive ring that most people don’t wear once they get out of high school?

 Are class rings worn once the year is over?

 Now keep in mind that I’m a girl who likes bling – I LOVE jewelry!
 In my opinion, I just don’t have enough fingers to wear all the rings I love to collect.

 But perhaps that’s the crux of the issue – it’s nice to pull out jewelry and wear it again and again, but many people aren’t all that interested in wearing their class school class rings once they leave high school.

 In fact, high school class rings are sometimes considered “juvenile” once students start college.
 The ring they may have been so proud of a couple of years before now seems to be a mark that they’re new to the college environment and that they’re (gasp!) only freshman.
 And since no one wants to feel out of place, the rings often get put in jewelry boxes where they sit for years.